 Many brands feel that putting all their eggs into the “digital marketing” basket is the best approach in this digital age.
 However, we believe that it is best to take each campaign and each marketing objective and determine on a case by case basis, based on your audience and needs, which is best, online or offline.

 The best marketing strategy begins with first determining what your goals are and where your target audience is.
 Once you do this, you can then determine where the best place is to put your message and brand.
-For example, if your goal is to make more of an impact in your local community and your target audience is wealthy members of your community, social media ads may not be the best tactic.
-Instead, finding local charity events you can sponsor, running ads in a local high-end print publication, or even networking with local HOAs of private communities would be better suited.
-However, if you are trying to generate more leads for your medical practice, targeted search ads may be the best tactic because your target audience would be people searching for phrases such as “local physician” online.
+For example, if your goal is to impact wealthy members of your community, social media isn’t the best tactic.
+Instead, find local charity events to sponsor and ads in a local high-end print publication.
+Even networking with local HOAs is worth considering.
+However, if you are trying to generate more leads for your medical practice, targeted search ads are a smart idea.

-Marketing is never a “one size fits all” scenario and online vs. offline tactics are the same way.
-Taking the time to determine which one is best for you and your brand will help take your marketing efforts to the next level.
+Marketing is never a “one size fits all” scenario.
+And online vs. offline tactics are the same way.
+Taking time to determine which one is best for you will take your marketing efforts to the next level.

 Are you ready to reach your target audience where they are?
-Whether online or offline, the brand experts at Kudzu Brands can help you reach your marketing goals in the best way possible.
+Whether online or offline, the brand experts at Kudzu Brands can help.